I'm Done Pretending I'm White

 Advertisement

-But, as we’ve seen with the collective mourning demonstrated by Black people around the world recently, from the acknowledgement of the pain of racism comes the demand for social recognition.
+But, as we’ve seen with the collective mourning demonstrated by Black Canadians and Americans recently, from the acknowledgement of the pain of racism comes the demand for social recognition.
 “Racism is terrible.
 Blackness is not,” Imani Perry writes in The Atlantic.
 A Black friend of mine recently told me he feels more unapologetically Black than ever before — while our experiences don’t compare, we both see the power in transforming discrimination into pride.
-Now, I’m responding to racist encounters by embracing the part of my identity I’ve always ignored and I’m inspired by all the Asian Canadians doing the same.
+Now, I’m responding to racist encounters by embracing the part of my identity I’ve always ignored and I’m inspired by all the Asian Canadians and Americans doing the same.

 Chinese restaurants are facing financial loss and vandalism, and yet Asian Canadians are proudly cooking the foods they were once too embarrassed to bring to school.
 I’m useless in the kitchen, but seeing Asian creatives not bend themselves towards whiteness is empowering.
 I’ve been running to “XS” by Rina Sawayama, watching The Half Of It, and reading Severance by Ling Ma — not because I think I’ll relate to these Asian artists (how could I, we’re all from different Asian ethnicities) but because these creators explore what it means to be human.
 Their Asian identity informs, but doesn’t define, their experiences.